osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 ## Setting Up bndtools

 The next setup is the Eclipse works.
 Please follow the [quick start tutorial][qs] or if you're ambitious the [base tutorial][base].
 For this tutorial, you should create a new workspace as described in the tutorials.
+Make sure you get the latest version workspace from github.

 [java]: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html
 [pi]: https://www.raspberrypi.org/